vitoc/siege/README.md

 ![Alt text](siege.png)

-This repository holds the working plan for *The Siege of GitHub: Capture The Flag* events.
+This repository holds the working repository for *The Siege of GitHub: Capture The Flag* events.

 ## 12 Flags, 12 Winners